 Stereotactic Breast Biopsy

-Radiology General Information & Frequently Asked Questions:
+Radiology General Information & Frequently Asked Questions

-4. Radiology reports are sent from the Medical Records Department to your Physician's office.
-If you have any questions regarding your report: the Medical Record Department hours are: Monday - Friday 7:00 a.m. - 4:00 p.m.
-Central Time.
-(270) 866-4141 ext.
-591 or 513
+4. Radiology Reports: After your exam, your radiology report will be sent from the Medical Records Department directly to your physician’s office.
+For any questions about your report, you can contact the Medical Records Department during business hours: Monday - Friday, 7:00 a.m. - 4:00 p.m.
+Central Time at (270) 866-4141, ext.
+129/131.